 - Meanwhile melt the butter in a large pan with the sage leaves.

-- As soon as the gnocchi float to the surface, it means they are ready to go!
-Take them out with a skimmer and toss them in the pan with the melted butter.
+- As soon as the gnocchi float to the surface, it means they are ready.
+Take them out with a skimmer and toss them in the pan with the melted butter to coat.

 - Serve with grated Parmigiano cheese.